ppy/osu-wiki/wiki/History_of_osu!/April_Fools/en.md

 The [beatmap](/wiki/Beatmap) ["Best of No.1 Hits - Lemon Tree (MillhioreF)"](https://osu.ppy.sh/beatmapsets/57878#osu/174267) was [ranked](/wiki/Beatmap/Category#ranked) on 1 April 2009, as part of that year's April Fools' joke.
 The beatmap was very much an in-joke within the community with users sarcastically claiming that such a beatmap should be kept ranked forever.[^lemontree-reddit][^lemontree-post-machol30][^lemontree-post-peppy] Its ranked status was removed by the moderation team shortly afterwards.[^lemontree-post-machol30]

-After some time, the original beatmap was removed at the request of its creator; however, it was eventually re-uploaded on 24 August 2012 by [MillhioreF](https://osu.ppy.sh/users/941094) for archival purposes.[^lemontree-post-millhioref]
+After some time, the original beatmap was removed at the request of its creator; however, it was eventually re-uploaded on 24 August 2012 by ::MillhioreF::{ user-id=941094 } for archival purposes.[^lemontree-post-millhioref]

 ## 2010